 Most people who’ve tried stevia tell me they don’t like it.
 After asking some questions, I quickly learned that it was either because they used the wrong brand or they didn’t know how to use it.
 Stevia, derived from an herb, is 200 – 300 times sweeter than sugar.
 You just need a small amount to get the same effect.
 My favorite brand is NuNaturals.
 I use stevia to sweeten beverages and boost the sweetness of certain baked goods.
 I find that liquid vanilla stevia works best for baking.

 3. Bake your fruit.

 I don’t know about you, but I love dessert.
-Instead of giving it up all together, I’ve found healthier substitutes.
-One of my favorite dishes is baked apples stuffed with dates or raisins, sunflower seeds, cinnamon, and a little coconut oil.
+Instead of giving it up altogether, I’ve found healthier substitutes.
+My favorite dishes are baked apples stuffed with dates or raisins, sunflower seeds, cinnamon, and a little coconut oil.
 You can even make these in the CrockPot!
 Try baking pears and bananas too.